tommyc38/fanpower/README.md

 ## Getting Started

-Ensure you are running node v14+ and docker/docker-compose installed before running any of the below commands
+Ensure you are running node v14+ and docker/docker-compose installed before running any of the below commands.

 First, start the backend by running `npm run start-backend`.
 This will launch a docker container with postgres in the background and then begin serving the back end api.